 - Do you have access to training materials to use the software to the best of your ability both now and in the future?

 After you’ve created a shortlist of solutions, look for comparison pages between the solutions.
-For instance, organizations like G2 provide reviews such as this one:
+For instance, organizations like G2 provide comparison reviews like this one where Bloomerang is compared against NeonCRM.

 Don’t be afraid to ask your remaining questions regarding features, capabilities, and budget during the demo.
 Here are some ideas of things you may consider asking: